CityCenterDC

-CityCenterDC is a mixed-use development consisting of two condominium buildings, two rental apartment buildings, two office buildings, a luxury hotel, and public park in downtown Washington, D.C.
+CityCenterDC, colloquially called CityCenter, is a mixed-use development consisting of two condominium buildings, two rental apartment buildings, two office buildings, a luxury hotel, and public park in downtown Washington, D.C.
 It encompasses 2000000 sqft and covers more than five city blocks.
 The $950 million development began construction on April 4, 2011, on the site of the former Washington Convention Center—a 10.2 acre site bounded by New York Avenue NW, 9th Street NW, H Street NW, and 11th Street NW.
-Most of the development was completed and open for business by summer 2015.
-The luxury hotel Conrad Washington, DC, opened in February 2019.
+Most of the development was completed by June 2015.
+Metro Center and Gallery Place, two of the city's busiest Metro stations, are within three blocks of CityCenter.

 The development is one of the largest 21st-century downtown projects in the United States, and the largest urban development on the East Coast of the United States until the December 2012 groundbreaking of Manhattan's Hudson Yards.
-It has been described as "a modern-day Rockefeller Center" by Hector Falconer at The New York Times.
-The Washington Post architectural critic Steven Pearlstein, writing in 2003, said the project will "reshape" downtown D.C.

 The D.C. deputy mayor for economic development characterized the project in 2004 as "the capstone of an effort to move the center of energy from the Mall to downtown".
-D.C.
-Mayor Anthony A. Williams said in 2005 it was "the crowning achievement in the rebirth of our downtown".
 In 2007, D.C.
 Mayor Adrian Fenty called the development a "live, work and play environment unlike anywhere else in D.C."

-Metro Center and Gallery Place, two of the city's busiest Metro stations, are within three blocks of the development.